TeodoraEnache/Proiect_Preamplificator_Audio/README.md

 Gerber and Excellon Files: Manufacturing files necessary for PCB fabrication.

-The project and its official documentation are available as a PDF
+The project and its official documentation are available as a PDF.

  ### Conclusion
  *This audio preamplifier project not only demonstrates the integration of theoretical and practical knowledge in audio electronics but also highlights the importance of a well-optimized PCB design.
 The carefully structured PCB layout ensures minimal noise, efficient signal routing, and proper thermal management, crucial for maintaining high-fidelity audio performance.
 By implementing a voltage-controlled gain feature and utilizing a compact, production-ready SMD layout, this design provides a scalable and reliable solution for various audio amplification needs.*